 When buying business insurance, it makes sense to shop around since some insurers provide better value than others.
 This does not mean you should always choose the cheapest policy.
 The policy that costs the least won't be a bargain if it leaves you vulnerable to costly claims.

-When purchasing business insurance, ask your agent or broker to obtain quotes from multiple insurers.
-Then review the proposals in detail.
+When looking for insurance, it's a good idea to obtain quotes from multiple insurers and then compare the proposals in detail.
 Be sure you consider the types and amounts of coverage each insurer has listed in its quote.
-If you need help comparing coverages ask your agent or broker for assistance.
+If you need help comparing quotes, ask your agent or broker for assistance.

-02Buying Too Little Property Insurance
+Buying Too Little Liability Insurance

-04Automatically Choosing a Low Deductible
+Automatically Choosing a Low Deductible

-When buying commercial property or auto physical damage insurance, don't automatically select a low deductible.
-You may be buying more insurance than you need.
-Instead, consider how much premium you will save by raising the deductible from, say $100 to $250, or from $250 to $500.
+When buying commercial property or auto physical damage insurance, don't automatically select the lowest deductible.
+Instead, consider how much premium you will save by raising the deductible from, say, $100 to $250, or from $250 to $500.
 As a general rule, you should choose the largest deductible your firm can comfortably absorb.

 Failure to Adjust Your Coverage as Your Business Changes

-06Failing to Read Your Policies
+Failing to Read Your Policies